ncatlab/nlab-content/pages/6/6/0/9/19066/content.md

 is an (acyclic) cofibration in $\mathbf{C}$.
 Here on the right we have inserted the operation $(f \times id)^\ast$ --- which we may since it equals the identity in its postcomposition with $(pr_{\mathcal{X}'})^\ast$.
 But with that term inserted, we may apply [[Frobenius reciprocity]] when computing the [[adjunct]] of this map as its image under $(f \times id)_!$ composed with the counit.

 This formula for the adjunct is the total left morphism in the following commuting diagram.
-Here
+Here:

-* the top left square is the [[naturality square]] of the [[projection formula]]
+* the top left square is the [[naturality square]] of the [[projection formula]],

-* the bottom left square is from [this Remarj](Wirthmüller+context#ProjectionComposedWithCounitInRemainingVariable)
+* the bottom left square is from [this Remark](Wirthmüller+context#ProjectionComposedWithCounitInRemainingVariable),

 * the top right square is a [[Beck-Chevalley condition|Beck-Chevalley]] [[naturality square]] associated with the evident [[pullback]] square

   $$
     \array{